+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-36554

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+15 Crosby Drive Bedford, MA (Address of principal executive offices) 20-5560161 (I.R.S.
+Employer Identification Number)

+01730 (Zip Code)

-FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36554 Ocular Therapeutix, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) Delaware (I.R.S.
-Employer Identification Number) 34 Crosby Drive, Suite 105 Bedford, MA (Address of principal executive offices) (Zip Code) (781) 357-4000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 1, 2016, there were 24,766,409 shares of Common Stock, \$0.0001 par value per share, outstanding.
+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer \times Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 1, 2017, there were 29,056,971 shares of Common Stock, \$0.0001 par value per share, outstanding.

-INDEX
+Ocular Therapeutix, Inc. INDEX

-Page

-PART I - FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION Page

+Itom 1 3

 Item 1.
-Financial Statements (unaudited) 2
+Financial Statements (unaudited)

-Balance Sheets as of March 31, 2016 and December 31, 2015 2
+Balance Sheets as of June 30, 2017 and December 31, 2016 3

-Statements of Operations and Comprehensive Loss for the three months ended March 31, 2016 and 2015 3
+Statements of Operations and Comprehensive Loss for the three and six months ended June 30, 2017 and

+2016 4

-Statements of Cash Flows for the three months ended March 31, 2016 and 2015 4
+Statements of Cash Flows for the six months ended June 30, 2017 and 2016 5

-Notes to Financial Statements 5
+Notes to Financial Statements 6

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 13
+Management's Discussion and Analysis of Financial Condition and Results of Operations 19

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 24
+Quantitative and Qualitative Disclosures About Market Risk 36

 Item 4.
-Controls and Procedures 24
+Controls and Procedures 36

 PART II - OTHER INFORMATION

 Item 1.
-Legal Proceedings 25
+Legal Proceedings 37

 Item 1A.
-Risk Factors 25
+Risk Factors 38

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 56
+Unregistered Sales of Equity Securities and Use of Proceeds 79

 Item 6.
-Exhibits 56
+Exhibits 79